 Skill with prizes (SWPs)

-It depends on whether any of the games offered on the machine amount to ‘gaming’ as defined in section 6 of the Gambling Act 2005 (the Act).
-In the Act ‘gaming’ means playing a game of chance for a prize.
+The main difference is whether any of the games offered on the machine amount to ‘gaming’ as defined in section 6 of the Gambling Act 2005 (opens in new tab).
+In the Gambling Act 2005, ‘gaming’ means playing a game of chance for a prize.

-Consider all four of these questions to help you decide.
+Consider all four of the following questions to help you decide.

 An example of a game which contains both an element of chance and skill is poker.